-And that's just one part of it.
-The best iPad Air cases also look stylish, include a stand for raising up your tablet at a comfortable viewing angle, and may even come with a keyboard and/or trackpad too, instantly transforming your iPad Air into a laptop for productive work.
+And it's not just about protection.
+The best iPad Air cases look pretty darn cool, too, and usually include a stand for placing tablet at a comfortable viewing angle, which is especially handy when you want to watch TV or movies.
+Some even come with a keyboard and/or trackpad, turning your iPad Air into a laptop in one fell swoop.

-In this article, we've listed the 10 best iPad Air cases, at a range of prices to suit all budgets.
-Note that most of these cases are for the latest, 4th generation iPad Air, but if you have the 3rd generation iPad Air, you'll find the best cases for that model at number 2, 7 and 10 on our list.
+Below you'll find a selection of the best iPad Air cases available today, at a range of prices.
+Most of these are for the latest, 4th generation iPad Air, but if you have the 3rd generation iPad Air, you'll find the best cases at numbers 2, 8, 11 and 12 on our list.

 If you have the latest, fourth-generation model, then the best iPad Air case you can buy right now is this official one from Apple.